Ernest-Antoine Seillière

 He is a member of Le Siècle think tank, an officer of the Légion d'honneur, and an officer of the Ordre National du Mérite.
-Contrary to popular belief, he is not a member of the French nobility and is therefore not a French baron (although his title is said to be authentic but papal).
+He was convicted of tax fraud in 2022.

 His great-grandfather, Aimé Seillière (1835–1870) was married to Marie de Laborde (1844–1867) in 1865.
-His paternal grandfather is the French academician Ernest Seillière.
+His paternal grandfather is the French academic Ernest Seillière.

 Career

 He graduated from the Institut d'Études Politiques de Paris, studying in law and a former pupil of the École nationale d'administration.
 Vice President of the CNPF and member of its executive council from 1988 to 1997, President of the economic commission of the CNPF from 1988 to 1994, he became president of Medef (formerly CNPF) from December 1997 to 5 June 2005.
 He was CEO of Wendel, a holding company for the CGIP, chairman of the Supervisory Board from 2002 to March 2013, Honorary chairman since then.
 Seillière is close to the Traditionalist Catholics, in particular of the abbé Laguérie.

 He is a former member of the Steering Committee of the Bilderberg Group and participated in all their conferences between 1979 and 1987 as well as 1992 and 2002.